vikasjainn/Stock-Price-Prediction/README.md

 ## Introduction

-Stock price prediction is a challenging problem, and this application utilizes LSTM, a type of recurrent neural network (RNN), to capture long-term dependencies in the historical stock data.
+Stock price prediction is a challenging problem, and this application utilizes LSTM, a type of recurrent neural network (RNN), to capture long-term dependencies in historical stock data.
 The app preprocesses the data, trains the LSTM model, and generates predictions for future stock prices.

 ## Features